rajeshv23/twydev.github.io/_posts/2019-06-14-the-elements-of-style.md

 toc: true
 toc_label: "Chapters"
 categories:
-  - Book Review
+  - Communications
 tags:
   - writing
+  - books
 ---

+The rules on writing to help everyone feel more confident in addressing a wider audience.
+It contains great examples to help us understand the application of each rule and how adopting the rules leads to better writing.

+___

+# The Elements of Style

 **The Elements of Style** - W. Strunk Jr. & E. B. White {: .notice--primary}

-This book contains a set of rules on writing to help writers feel more confident in writing for a wider audience.
-I like how the book provides examples to help readers better understand the application of each rule and how adopting the rules leads to better writing style.

-___

 ## Elementary Rules of Usage